harzgg/SD-Online/README.md

 ## Installation

-1. Download the current SD-Online Player installer from the official website.
+1. Download the current SD-Online Player installer from this GitHub.
 2. Run the installer and follow the setup prompts.
 3. Make sure **SurrounDead is already installed through Steam**.
 4. Open SD-Online and follow the launcher instructions.